evolution-ui/evolution-ui/README.md

     * **scripts** - here you are adding javascript for your files.
 Again, place the file in the correct subdirectory for the component type.

     * **stylesheets** - this directory follows a customized version of the  [7-1 sass structure](https://sass-guidelin.es/#architecture).

       * The `abstracts` folder holds all Sass tools and helpers used across the project (*mixins*, *functions*, **application-wide (a.k.a globals)** *variables*, and *placeholders*).
 In particular, *mixin* are placed into the `mixins` sub-folder and imported through the `_import-mixins.scss` file.

       * The `base` folder holds the boilerplate code for the project (reset, typography, etc.).

       * The `layout` folder contains everything that takes part in laying out the site (header, grid, footer, aside, etc.).

       * As its name suggests, the `components`  folder contains all the components.
 Components are distributed into two main categories,  `evolution`  or  `standard`, and each one has its own directory.
 Inside the component directory are your main sass files.
-For example, the Dot Navigation component has these two files: main file `_Eyelids.scss` and configuration file `_Eyelids-config.scss`.
+For example, the Eyelids component has these two files: main file `_Eyelids.scss` and configuration file `_Eyelids-config.scss`.
 You can import configuration file into the main file to keep the configuration separate.

         **IMPORTANT NOTE:** Config variables in your configuration file must be always prefixed by the [ BEMit namespace + the component's name ].
 If your component is called for example `Ruler`, a well structured config file could be: